-The XC2220U types feature the CCU60 unit.
+The XC2734X types feature the CCU60, CCU61 unit(s).

 CCU6 is a high-resolution capture and compare unit with application-specific modes.
 It provides inputs to start the timers synchronously, an important feature in devices with several CCU6 modules.

 The module provides two independent timers (T12, T13), that can be used for PWM generation, especially for AC motor control.
 Additionally, special control modes for block commutation and multi-phase machines are supported.